Monday, 31 January 2022

 Gnani can point at the sky, but the seeing of the star is the seeker's own work.

 It is necessary to reflect on the same truth again and again till it becomes a reality.
-One needs to constantly reflect on the subject until he gets a firm conviction of what is what.
+One needs to constantly reflect on the subject until one gets a firm conviction of 'what is what.'
 Words are needed until one gets a firm conviction of ‘what is what’.

-People need reading and hearing the words of wisdom to think reason reflect deeply and reach the ultimate end.
+People need to read and hear the words of wisdom to think reason reflect deeply, and reach the ultimate end.

 Swami Vivekananda: ~Jñāna Yoga is divided into three parts.
 First: hearing the truth--that the Atman is the only reality and that everything else is Maya.
 Second: reasoning upon this philosophy from all points of view.
 Third: giving up all further argumentation and realizing the truth.
 This realization comes from being certain that Brahman is real and everything else is unreal.

 It takes time for the seeker to gain the perfect understanding of ‘what is truth’ and ‘’what is untruth’.
-It takes time for the Soul, the Self to wake up from the sleep of ignorance, and it takes time for one realizes the truth, which is beyond the form, time, and space. : ~ Santthosh Kumaar
+It takes time for the Soul, the Self, to wake up from the sleep of ignorance, and it takes time for one to realize the truth, which is beyond form, time, and space. : : ~ Santthosh Kumaar

 Know what is mind is supposed to be in actuality.
 The mind is the form, time, and space together.
 The form, time, and space together is the universe.+